landing-ai/vision-agent/docs/index.md

 > WARNING: VisionAgent doesn't work well unless the underlying LMM is sufficiently powerful.
 Do not expect good results or even working code with smaller models like Llama 3.1 8B.

 ### Azure OpenAI
-We also provide a `AzureVisionAgentCoder` that uses Azure OpenAI models.
+`AzureVisionAgentCoder` uses Azure OpenAI models.
 To get started follow the Azure Setup section below.
-You can use it just like you would use= `VisionAgentCoder`:
+You can use it just like you would use `VisionAgentCoder`:

 ```python
 >>> import vision_agent as va